bohurupishopping/imagine-studio/plan.md

 **Completed and Tested**

-2. Text Customization Page
+2. Text Customization Popup
-Objective: Let users add text (using local Bengali fonts and web fonts) to the selected image.

-Page Flow:
+When users click “Save & Continue” on the imagine page, open the Text Customization Widget as a modal popup:

+Page Flow (with Popup Widget)
 User Interface:

-Display the saved image as a background preview.
+Popup Widget Interface
+Image Preview Section
+Image Display: Show the selected image in the preview section.
+Seperate, Just for Preview only

+Text Preview Section:
+Live Text Preview: Dynamically render the text input on the preview.
+Users can see their updates (font, color, format, ) in real-time.

+Input Section
+Text Input Fields: Provide up to two input fields, labeled as “Text 1” and “Text 2.”

+Each input field has:
-Provide a text input box where users can:
+A text input box for entering custom text.
-Enter text content.
-Choose font styles (dropdown for local Bengali fonts and web fonts).
+A font dropdown (preloaded with local Bengali fonts and web fonts).
-Pick text color.
+A color picker for text color.
-Preview Section:

-Dynamically render the text over the image preview based on user input.
-Allow users to drag the text position or resize it (optional for advanced UX).
-Backend Actions:
+Resizing Option (Optional):
+Add slider inputs for scaling text size (for finer control).

+Buttons
+Add Another Text Field: Disabled if the second field is already in use.
+Reset Customization: Resets all inputs and clears text previews.

+Save & Continue:
+Validates user inputs (e.g., ensures at least one text field is filled).
+Saves customization data to Supabase design table (update the existing table, because already created during imagine page,).

-On "Save & Continue," store text customization data (image ID, font, text, color, position, etc.) in a Supabase database table.
+On "Save & Continue," store text customization data (image ID url, font, text, color, position, etc.) in a Supabase database table.
 State Management:

 Keep all customization details in local state or session until saved.